Modelling non-stationarity in asymptotically independent extremes: Introduction

 We propose a new method for capturing non-stationary extremal dependence structures when asymptotic independence is present, based on a non-stationary extension to the \citet{Wadsworth2013} modelling framework.
 In doing so, we are able to evaluate and visualise trends across the entire extremal dependence structure.
 This is in contrast to other approaches, where implementation may be limited to trends in one-dimensional summary measures, such as the coefficient of tail dependence \citep{Ledford1996} or the extremal coefficient \citep{Frahm2006}.

 This paper is structured as follows: Section \ref{sec:background} recalls existing methodology for capturing tail behaviour in the stationary and non-stationary settings for both univariate and multivariate random vectors.
-Section \ref{sec:novel_model} introduces our modelling approach, which relies on quantile regression techniques to derive two estimators of a quantity describing extremal dependence in a non-stationary setting.
+Section \ref{sec:novel_model} introduces a range of novel estimators for a quantity describing extremal dependence in the non-stationary setting.
 We also propose methodology for non-stationary return curve estimation using these estimators.
-Section \ref{sec:sim_study} details a simulation study, showing our estimators to be approximately unbiased over a range of simulated examples.
+Section \ref{sec:sim_study} details a simulation study, where we compare performance of these estimators.
 In Section \ref{sec:case_study}, we apply our model to the UKCP18 dataset.
 Our approach is able to reveal clear trends in the extremal dependence of this process, and estimates of return curves are obtained.
 We conclude in Section \ref{sec:discussion} with a discussion and outlook on future work.